wenli-web/wenli-web.github.io/_pages/about.md

 Key Publication
 ======
 <p style="line-height: 1;">
 <small>Nature and Nature sister journals are highly prestigious journals for people who study engineering, fundamental science and applied science.
-They are fully peer-reviewed and usually have an accpetance rate below 10%.
+They are fully peer-reviewed and usually have an acceptance rate below 10%.
 As Wen is diving into HCI and computer science, he will publish on ACM CHI and UIST conference in the future, which are also fully peer-reviewed and have an acceptance rate of 20-25%.</small>
 </p>

 <div style="text-align: center;">